 - Restricting my food intake will put me ahead.

-- Giving up any outside distraction from dance will allow me to succeed.
+- Giving up any outside distractions from dance will allow me to succeed.

 - The more I rehearse, the better I will be when compared to my peers.